How to use the command 'tabula' (with examples)

 Explanation:

-• file.pdf is the input PDF file from which the tables will be extracted.
+• file.pdf: The input PDF file from which tables need to be extracted.

 Use case 2: Extract all tables from a PDF to a JSON file